saucelabs/sauce-docs/docs/testrunner-toolkit/integrations.md

 ### Modify the CirceCI Configuration

 In the root of your project directory, create the `.circleci` directory if it doesn't already exist, and open/create `config.yml`.
-Below are some examples of how to configure Testrunner Toolkit with CircleCI:
+Below are some job snippets of how to configure Testrunner Toolkit with CircleCI:

 <Tabs
   defaultValue="puppeteer"